Are there restrictions on granting security over real estate to foreign lenders, and, if so what are they?

 There are no restrictions on payments made to foreign lenders under a security document or loan agreement.

-Generally, a Nigerian company may source for funding through various means including borrowing, subject to the provision of it memorandum and articles of association.
+Generally, a Nigerian company may source for funding through various means including borrowing, subject to the provision of its memorandum and articles of association.
 A lender may take as security; rights over the property of the company including real property but any security interest on the property must be registered at the relevant lands registry and the Corporate Affairs Commission.
-The grant of such security in real property to a foreign lender is however subject to the provisions of the Constitution of the Federal Republic of Nigeria and Land Use Act.
-In practice, a foreign lender may take security in real estate through an incorporated Nigerian Special Purpose Vehicle (SPV).
-Where the borrower’s real estate is owned through an SPV, the foreign lender may create security over the shares of the Company (whether issued capital via the existing shareholders or unallotted capita of the company).
+The grant of such security in real property to a foreign lender is however subject to the provisions of the Constitution of the Federal Republic of Nigeria, and Land Use Act and certain restrictions imposed by the Acquisition of Lands by Aliens Laws of various states.

 Except where there is a violation of sanctions regulations, there are no general restrictions on granting security to foreign lenders.